 Stas Novitsky started Recovery High School at the McShin Foundation in January 2016.
 He is the director of youth and family development—he is also in recovery from a past drug addiction.
 So far, Novitsky has grown the school from one to nine students, with only two relapses.

-“It’s very tough for youth to give up their friends, because they think that’s all they have, and they think everyone is doing it,” he said.
+“It’s very tough for youth to give up their friends because they think that’s all they have, and they think everyone is doing it,” he said.
 “So by taking them outside of that and giving them a safe space at our facility where they can do their instructional work, they can do recovery groups, they can learn life skills, job skills, everything—we create a better community for everyone involved.”

-The recent spotlight on recovery high schools are giving teenagers new options for a chance at sobriety in a safe haven of supporters and educators.
+The recent spotlight on recovery high schools is giving teenagers new options for a chance at sobriety in a safe haven of supporters and educators.
 These schools appeal to the pathos of many therapeutic treatment programs: remaining sober takes one step at a time and full participation in the recovery community.

 In a June 2016 survey done by the National Institute on Drug Abuse (NIDA), 12th-graders reported an alcohol prominence of 58.2 percent and a marijuana prominence of 34.9 percent.